 Are You Required to Share Salary Ranges?

-For years, job seekers have been unsatisfied with job descriptions.
+Job seekers have been unsatisfied with job descriptions for years.
 Some job descriptions can be vague and provide little information about the company.
-The biggest complaint of these ag job seekers is that job descriptions do not list salary ranges for the job they are considering to apply.
-According to CareerBuilder, 74% of candidates would prefer to find the salary range on job descriptions.
+The biggest complaint of these ag job seekers is that job descriptions do not typically list salary ranges.
+According to CareerBuilder, 74% of candidates would prefer to find the salary range in job descriptions.
 While there are many reasons why companies may not include the salary range, candidates are still frustrated with the uncertainty.

-Many quality ag candidates can be hesitant to apply to a job if they are unsure of the salary range; especially if they’ve previously gone through a long interview process only to find out the company cannot come up to their salary needs.
-So, job seekers may wonder before applying if it will be worth the time commitment to complete your application process.
+Many quality ag candidates can be hesitant to apply to a job if they are unsure of the salary range; especially if they’ve previously gone through a lengthy interview process only to find out the company cannot come up to their salary needs.

 New Laws Are Forcing Employers to Share Salary Details